Seltsam1/VBA-analysis-of-financial-data-from-green-energy-stock-performance/README.md

 - Yearly Change (difference of openening price at beginning of year to closing price at end of year) into column J

+- Conditional formatting based on value of Yearly Change (red for negative, green for positive)

-- Percent Change from opening price to closing price into cloumn K
+- Percent Change from opening price to closing price into cloumn K (change format to percentage)

 - Total Stock Volume (sum of volume per ticker symbol) into column L